Prince George’s Chapel

 Information & Membership Form

 Holding On to a Historic Landmark – Prince George’s Chapel Article

 Harvest Day Talk from Sandy Gerken on Prince George’s Chapel

 Current Officers for the Friends of Prince George’s Chapel:

 Upcoming Events to Support Prince George’s Chapel:

-The Friends of Prince George’s Chapel meetings are now being held quarterly at the Bethel Center at 28307 Clayton Street in Dagsboro, except at the Chapel, when notified.
-To find out when the next meeting will be held, call Crystal at 302-732-3324.
+The Friends of Prince George’s Chapel meetings are now being held at the Chapel on a semi-monthly basis, when notified.
+To find out when the next meeting will be held, call Brian Baull, President at (302) 604-8372.